-A request may be made for a child to be admitted outside of their normal age group, for example, but not by way of limitation; if the child is gifted and talented or has experienced problems such as ill health.
-In addition, the parents or carers of a summer born child (a child born between 1 April and 31 August) may request that the child be admitted out of their normal age group, to Reception rather than Year 1.
+A request may be made for a child to be admitted outside of their normal age group, for example, but not by way of limitation; if the child is gifted and talented, has experienced problems such as ill health, or is summer born (i.e. children born from 1 April to 31 August).